rar-ensemble/lab_site/publications/_posts/2018-11-27-pressly-riggleman-winey-cylindrical-confinement.md

 title: "Polymer Diffusion Is Fastest at Intermediate Levels of Cylindrical Confinement"
 # image: /images/publications/delrio-riggleman-emerging-investigators.png
 authors:
- - Tianren Zhang
+ - James Pressly
  - Robert A. Riggleman
  - Karen I. Winey
 authors-short:
- - T. Zhang
+ - J. Pressly
  - R. A. Riggleman
  - K. I. Winey
 year: 2018
 journal: "Macromolecules"
 journal-short: "Marco."
-ref: "<i>52</i> (1), pp 271-226"
+ref: "<i>51</i> (23), pp 9789-9797"
-doi: 10.1021/acs.macromol.8b01779
+doi: 10.1021/acs.macromol.8b01728
 ---

-Although many studies have analyzed the behavior of polymers under 1-D thin film and 2-D cylindrical confinement, the knowledge about how confinement geometries with more than one length scale, such as random porous networks, impact polymers is yet to be fully explored.
-We simulate both entangled and unentangled polymer melts confined in a diamond network geometry with two characteristic length scales, where polymers are likely to inhabit multiple interconnected and neighboring channels.
-In all the confined systems with entangled polymer chains, the polymer radius of gyration and the number of polymer entanglements per chain are reduced compared to the bulk.
-We analyze the chain relaxation based on Rouse modes and show separate, competing effects between the local friction near the wall and chain disentanglement.
-The disentanglement of confined polymers increases diffusivity of entangled polymers along confined channels compared to the bulk after the confined diffusivities are corrected for the tortuosity of the confinement.
-We anticipate that the corrections due to tortuosity could be important for properly characterizing the dynamics in complex geometries, including highly loaded nanocomposites.
+The behavior of polymer melts under cylindrical confinement was investigated using molecular dynamics simulations.
+A range of polymer chains, from unentangled to highly entangled, were confined in cylindrical pores with radii ranging from much smaller to much larger than the polymer size.
+These simulations were used to measure polymer chain conformation, entanglement density, and center-of-mass diffusion.
+The conformational anisotropy is well-described by a confined random walk model, although excluded volume effects cause slight differences in the radius of gyration.
+The number of entanglements per chain in confinement is accurately described using a simple volume fraction model consisting of a zero-entanglement region near the pore wall and a bulklike entanglement region in the pore center.
+The size of the depletion region near the wall is chain length dependent.
+Finally, the diffusion along the pore axis exhibits nonmonotonic behavior with the pore radius.
+As the pore radius decreases, the diffusion coefficient, $D$, initially increases due to increasing chain disentanglement, though for small pores $D$ eventually decreases as a result of confinement-induced chain segregation.